 *This post may contain affiliate links

 Disclaimer: this post is not intended to discourage you from blogging.
-In fact, I encourage you to start one!
+In fact, I encourage you to start one after watching tutorial!
 I simply want to lay out the truth about the extensive learning and time it takes to blog.
 I want to shine light on how tough of a job it can actually be.
 That’s why I use the analogy of a hat rack.
 It does not have to be a juggle, but rather it can be something you learn to beautifully manage and interchange your various “blogger hats” with ease!
 Okay, let’s get started.

 CSS, SEO, CMS, RSS, CAN-SPAM….